Knusperecke/DealObserver/Readme.md

 without refreshing the site again and again?
 Then this tool automates the task for you and provides you with notifications via [Slack](https://slack.com/).

+## History and Status

+This little project started when I was learning Javascript.
+A key goal of the initial design was to engage with a more functional programming style.
+I later on picked this project up just to see how the code has evolved and to see what I would do differently.
+As part of this I moved the project to TypeScript and modernized some of the code.
+I left the functional style mostly intact.

 ## You are Here!

 Current features:

 -   Fetch offers from the website
 -   Put them into a database
 -   Send out notifications

 This is not a service!
 The project provides you an executable that fetches updates and notifies you.